leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab5-create-database/lab5-create-database.md

     ![Select Workload Type](./images/select-workload-type.png " ")

-    **Configure database backups**: Specify the settings for backing up the database to Object Storage:
+    **Configure database backups**: Specify the settings for backing up the Database to Object Storage:

-    * **Enable automatic backup**: Check the check box to enable automatic incremental backups for this database.
-If you are creating a database in a security zone compartment, you must enable automatic backups.
+    * **Enable Automatic Backup**: Check the check box to enable automatic incremental backups for this database.
+You must enable automatic backups if you are creating a database in a security zone compartment.

     > **Note:** All [pre-requisites](https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/ecs-managing-db-backup-and-recovery.html#GUID-41586B8E-FF2F-44B7-827B-D9122289C8AE) for backing up to Oracle Cloud Infrastructure Object Storage must be met for automatic backups to work